-Christine Wei-li Lee is UCLA Samueli School of Engineering’s Executive Director of Communications, overseeing the school’s external and internal communications strategies.
-Trained as a journalist, Lee has been a senior global communications strategist for more than 25 years, leading advertising and public relations initiatives at major agencies, and in-house communications teams at topnotch corporations.
+Trained as a journalist, Lee brings nearly three decades of global marketing communications, public affairs and crisis management experience.
+She has led advertising and public relations initiatives at major agencies, as well as in-house communications teams at topnotch corporations.
 POLITICO has called Lee a “veteran communications strategist.”

-Lee was Director of Marketing Communications for leading global executive-search firm Korn Ferry International.
-Based in the company’s Los Angeles headquarters, Lee oversaw strategic communications for the firm’s 14 offices in 10 Pacific Rim countries and traveled extensively in Asia and Australasia (Australia and New Zealand.)
+Prior to establishing her own firm, renowned global executive-search firm Korn Ferry International recruited Lee as Director of Marketing Communications.
+Based in the company’s Los Angeles headquarters, Lee oversaw strategic communications for the firm’s 14 offices in 10 Pacific Rim countries and traveled extensively to Asia and Australasia (Australia and New Zealand.)

-Lee also has extensive experience working in politics and government, including an appointment by California Gov. Gray Davis as a Commissioner on the California State World Trade Commission.
-She served as a senior advisor to Gov. Davis on his 1994 lieutenant gubernatorial and 1998/ 2002 gubernatorial campaigns.
+In addition to her extensive experience in corporate marketing communications, Lee also has a long career working in politics and government, including an appointment by California Gov. Gray Davis as a Commissioner on the California State World Trade Commission.
+She served as Senior Advisor to Gov. Davis in his lieutenant gubernatorial and two gubernatorial campaigns.
 At the 1996 Democratic National Convention in Chicago, Lee served as a foreign press liaison, managing international media during prime-time floor coverage of Pres.
 Bill Clinton’s acceptance speech.